claytonjwong/socartic-method/README.md

 * Produce a mindset that is useful all the time

 ## 1. The Socratic Problem

+* **Question:** What is the Socractic Problem?

+* **Answer:** No one knows who Socrates is.
+When Socrates is referred to, we don't know if it is the literal man himself or an aggregation of Plato's imagination and memory of Socrates.

+The end-goal is to understand a style of thought, ie. the Socratic method.
+So it's irrelevant to strictly identify who Socrates is in each context.
+Instead we can focus on how Socrates thought.

 ## 2. Method vs. Doctrine
 ## 3. Elements of the Method
 ## 4. The Socratic Function